learn-co/learn-test/README.md

 ## Usage

-From within a directory with either an RSpec or Jasmine test suite, run:
+From within a directory with an RSpec, Jasmine, or Python Unit Test test suite, run:

 ```
 $ learn